Victoria steamboat disaster: Background

-The completion of the London Waterworks System in 1878, by building a dam at the park, had the effect of raising the water in the river upstream, and thus provided a beautiful stretch of some four miles of the park to be used for boating purposes.
-Collection ponds were built along the south side of the river, one of which still exists at Storybook Gardens.
+The completion of the London Waterworks System that year, by building a dam at the park, had the effect of raising the water in the river upstream, and thus provided a beautiful stretch of some four miles of the park to be used for boating purposes.
+Collection ponds were built along the south side of the river, one of which still remains within at Storybook Gardens.

 Some enterprising locals took advantage of the boating opportunities in the river by establishing two boating companies: London & Waterworks Line and the Thames Navigation Company.
 Small passenger boats were soon operating on the river, which ran regular trips through the summer between Downtown London and Byron.
-A boat dock was constructed beside the pump house as well, which no longer stands, though its foundations are still visible.
-Another dock was constructed at the end of Dundas Street in London close to where the 1st Hussars Museum is located today.
+A wharf was constructed beside the pump house as well; its foundations are still visible.
+Another three wharfs were constructed at the end of Dundas Street, at the Ward's Hotel, and at Woodland Cemetery.
 The vessels operating the London to Byron route often had a makeshift construction and lacked consideration of safety standards, having flat-bottomed, shallow hulls to better accommodate the varying depths of the river.

 In July 1878, the Forest City was launched, becoming one of the first vessels to operate the Thames under the Thames Navigation Company.
 She was followed by the Princess Louise, launched the following year in May 1879.
 Several days prior, the rival company; the London and Waterworks Line, had just completed trial runs of their own vessel, the Enterprise.
 In 1880, the Admiral, the first propeller-driven passenger vessel also began operating on the Thames.
+Yet another was launched the same year by the Thames Navigation Company, for use as a small tug in the case of a vessel becoming stranded along the river.

 Out of all the steamboats that operated on the Thames at the time of the disaster, the worst built was the Victoria.